Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Preached: 17 Apr 94 ▪ Edited: 8 Feb 06

+Strength and power are indeed an integral part of God’s kingdom.
 The Lord wants us to be overcomers, especially in the last days.
 And to be overcomers, we have to be strong.
-If we are not, we will be overcome instead.
-We must therefore enter into the realities of being strong and having power in a healthy sense.
+Otherwise, we will be overcome instead.
+It is therefore important for us to have a good grasp of this subject and be truly strong and powerful in the biblical sense, so that we may live effectively and fulfil the Lord’s intentions for our lives.

 The Lord Jesus is all-powerful